Introduction

 Custom type mappings

-You can configure custom type mappings and their required dependencies using the types
+You can configure custom type mappings using the types

 section: